Behold.. a Christmas Crochet Stocking. Beautiful. Classic. Fast and fun to make. It might just be your next favorite holiday crochet make!

 Here is what you will need:

-Finished crochet stocking is approximately 17″ tall from top of cuff to bottom of toe and 6″ across when stocking is laid flat.
+This finished piece is approximately 17″ tall from the top of the cuff to the bottom of the toe and 6″ across when the holiday stocking is laid flat.

 Crochet Stocking: